cyrillbolliger/conditional-featured-image/README.txt

 2. Frontend

 == Changelog ==
+= 2.5.1 =
+* Fix: Do not remove the featured image in queries executed after the main query
+* Updated dependencies

 = 2.5.0 =
 * Respect the `cybocfi_hide_by_default` filter for programmatically added posts
 * Small refactorings